Éric Gélinas: Professional

 On November 23, 2021, Gélinas was promptly signed for the remainder of the season to re-join Rögle BK of the SHL.
 He appeared in only 12 games in his return to Rögle BK, unable to replicate his previous offensive output with only 2 points.
 On February 12, 2022, he transferred within the SHL to relegation threatened Djurgårdens IF for the remainder of the season.
 He collected 4 goals and 6 points through 13 games with Djurgårdens IF before he was unable to help prevent demotion to the HockeyAllsvenskan at the completion of the season.

-During his brief tenure with Djurgårdens, Gélinas agreed to a two-year contract commencing in the 2022–23 season with Swiss club, SC Bern of the NL, on February 15, 2022.
+During his brief tenure with Djurgårdens, Gélinas agreed to a two-year contract with Swiss club, SC Bern of the NL, on February 15, 2022.
+Limited to just 15 regular season games for the 2022–23 season, Gélinas was granted a release from the final year of his deal with Bern and joined fellow Swiss club, HC Ajoie, on June 20, 2023.